PallaviGoel1/Dev_project2/README.md

         ii- Positions of ladders were not correct in some cases - Fixed the position change as per ladder position in all the cases iii - Text for player1 and Player2 were not changing after each turn - Fixed that in text

-2. GUI Test: Verified all the objects on screens are correctly displayed and readable
+2. GUI Test: Verified all the objects on screens are correctly displayed and readable.

-3. Screen Test: Pages are correctly visible in case of screen size changes - To be fixed
+3. Screen Test: Following issues noticed a- Players movement on mobile was going out of board - Fixed that b- Logo on index page is stretching on different screens - To be fixed c- Pages are correctly visible in case of screen size changes - To be fixed

  ![Response](assets/images/Screenshot%202023-08-23%20115821.png)
 ## Credits